-If more than one survey will be used to collect the required information for quarter 1 of 2007, please complete a separate questionnaire for each survey (e.g. separate national and international surveys).
+If more than one survey will be used to collect the required information for quarter 1 of 2014, please complete a separate questionnaire for each survey (e.g. separate national and international surveys).

-1 SAMPLING FRAME (REGISTER) USED FOR THE SURVEY
+SAMPLING FRAME (REGISTER) USED FOR THE SURVEY

 1.1.
 Name of register 1.2.
-Name of organisation who maintains the register 1.3.
+Name of organisation maintaining the register 1.3.
 Frequency of update 1.4.
 How frequently is the register accessed to draw the time-based samples?
 (Is it once a quarter, once a month?)
 1.5.
 Arrangements for your access to the register to use for your survey.
 1.6.
-What pieces of information are obtained from the register and which stratification (if any) of the sample. of these are used in the 1.7.
-Do you consider this register provides an adequate sampling fram steps you might take to improve it? ne?
-If not, are there any
+What pieces of information/variables are obtained from the register and which stratification (if any) of the sample. n of these are used in the

+1.7.
+Do you consider this register provides an adequate sampling frame?
+If not, are there any steps you might take to improve it?